Another calendar year has come and gone and as we enter 2014, I thought I would share a few New Year resolutions for the preschool teacher in you…

 From all of the Teach Preschool family, I wish you all the best in 2014!

-Happy New Year!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Happy New Year!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!